-The identification, protection and preservation of historic and cultural resources are important to the character and quality of life in Molalla.
-Without the preservation of these resources, citizens will forever lose their accessibility to the history, and events that fashioned the character of Molalla today.
+Identification, protection and preservation of historic and cultural resources are important to the character and quality of life in Molalla.
+Without the preservation of these resources, citizens will forever lose their accessibility to the history and events that fashioned the character of Molalla today.
 Long term public acceptance and support for historic preservation comes through public awareness and understanding.
-Over time, the citizens of Molalla have begun to realize that the preservation of their past is important.
-Historical resources are becoming a source of pride, education and enjoyment for residents and visitors alike.
-The economic aspects and benefits of preservation are also being explored.
-However, rapid growth and development threaten the existing historic fabric in the downtown core and residential neighborhoods.
+Historical resources are a source of pride, education and enjoyment for residents and visitors alike..
+However, rapid growth and development threaten the existing historic fabric in Molalla's downtown core and residential neighborhoods.
 Historical buildings continue to fall into disrepair and/or are being drastically altered from their historical appearance.